k4tsuya/food-vendor-allergen-manager/README.md

 ## 🧭 Frontend Pages

 * `/` – **Allergen Matrix** page.
-On wider screens, a table with items listed down the left and allergens (with icons) — plus meat type columns when meat tracking is enabled — across a sticky header row, marking which items contain what.
+A filter bar above the content lets someone search by name and filter by allergen (exclude), meat type, and category, refetching live as filters change.
+On wider screens, a table with items listed down the left and allergens (with icons) — plus meat type columns when meat tracking is enabled — across a sticky header row, marking which items contain what, grouped visually by category with section header rows.
 Below the table sits a legend explaining the marker, plus a labeled key listing every allergen by name and icon.
-The item column header, and the equivalent PDF header, both reflect the configured **item label** for the current language.
-On narrower screens, the table is replaced by a card-per-item layout instead, since a wide multi-column table doesn't work well on small screens.
+On narrower screens, the table is replaced by a card-per-item layout instead (also grouped by category), since a wide multi-column table doesn't work well on small screens.
+* **Clickable title** — the navbar title links back to the homepage, a standard site navigation convention.
 * **Language switcher** — a button in the navbar toggles between Dutch and English at runtime, updating all translated text, allergen names, meat type names, and the item label immediately.
 * **Download PDF** – a navbar link that triggers the backend's `/items/pdf` endpoint, downloading the allergen matrix in the currently selected language.